-Jon Christensen is an adjunct assistant professor in the Institute of the Environment and Sustainability, the Department of History, and the Center for Digital Humanities at the University of California, Los Angeles.
-He is an environmental historian and journalist-in-residence at the Institute of the Environment and Sustainability and a senior fellow in UCLA’s cityLAB.
+Jon Christensen is an adjunct assistant professo in the Institute of the Environment and Sustainability, the Department of History, and the Center for Digital Humanities at the University of California, Los Angeles.
+He is an environmental historian, journalist-in-residence, and a founder of the Laboratory for Environmental Narrative Strategies at the Institute of the Environment and Sustainability, a senior fellow in UCLA’s cityLAB.

 He is a regular columnist at LA Observed and editor of Boom: A Journal of California, a quarterly magazine published by the University of California Press that brings scholars, researchers, journalists, writers, artists, photographers, policymakers, advocates, and the public into common conversations about California in the world.
 And he is a partner and strategic adviser at Stamen Design, an interactive design studio specializing in mapping, data visualization, and strategic communications.